asitnikoff/rsschool-cv/cv.md

 ## Education

+In 2020, I was trained in "Intensive Programming" in the field of "sports programming" as part of the RuCode Festival online educational festival.

-In 2021 I entered in BSUIR of faculty of Computer-Aided Design.
+I am currently studying at the Belarusian State University of Informatics and Radioelectronics at the Department of Computer-Aided Design.

 ## Language